ubc-library-rc/intro-AGOL/index.md

 ### **Workshop Outline**

 - Create three web maps using ArcGIS Online
-- Add data from the [Living Atlas](https://livingatlas.arcgis.com/en/home/) and explore this dataset
+- Add and explore data from the [Living Atlas](https://livingatlas.arcgis.com/en/home/)
 - Add data from ArcGIS Online and customize using different symbology
 - Create a story map using your web maps